cmancone/clearskies-stripe/README.md

 # Usage

+## Authentication

 This module has a variety of actions and handlers which take care of the stripe integration.
 However, before you can use any of them, you must setup the stripe module with clearskies and tell it how to authenticate to Stripe.
 The module assumes that your Stripe API key is stored in your secret manager, so you just have to tell it the path to the API key in your secret manager.

 **IMPORTANT**: This module is designed to fetch your Stripe API key only when needed and will automatically re-fetch the key from the secrets manager in the event of an authentication failure.
 As a result, you can rotate your Stripe API key at anytime: just drop the new API key in your secret manager and your running processes will automatically find it and use it without needing to restart/rebuild/relaunch the application.

-In the following example, we configure a clearskies application to use AWS Secrets Manager for the storage of secrets, and then we tell the Stripe integration to fetch its api key from `/path/to/stripe/api/key` in AWS Secrets Manager.
+In the following example, we configure a clearskies application to use AWS Secrets Manager for the storage of secrets, and then we tell the Stripe integration to fetch its api key from `/path/to/stripe/(api|publishable)/key` in AWS Secrets Manager.
+Of course, you can use any secrets manager you want: just swap out `secrets` in the dependency injection configuration.

 ```
 import clearskies